Dog Bite Liability and Lawsuit Compensation

 Potential Lawsuit Compensation for an Arizona Dog Bite

-If someone is attacked and injured by a dog, that person likely has the right to bring a personal injury action against the dog's owner.
+If someone is attacked and injured by a dog, that person likely has the right to bring a personal injury legal action against the dog's owner.
 In terms of the possible damages that could be won, below you'll find some examples:

 Medical expenses - The victim of the dog bite will likely recover costs incurred for medical care that's necessary after a dog attack.